allanShady/work-environment-setup/README.md

 - [ ] Adapt for **Windows WSL2**
 - [ ] Share achievements on social media

-## :memo: Licence
+## :memo: License

-This project is under MIT Licence.
+This project is under MIT License.
 Please refer to [LICENSE](LICENSE.md) file for more details.

 ---